 We could do that.

-We can control the border, just bring back the Trump policies, stay in Mexico policy, build the wall more, you know, and catch and release or process and release, you can do that too.
+We can control the border, just bring back the Trump policies, stay in Mexico policy, build the Walmart, you know, end catch and release or process and release.

 Well, just go back to being a net exporter of energy.

-We'll get rich, high paying career jobs in the energy sector.
+We'll get rich, high-paying career jobs in the energy sector.

 Let's get it back.

-Maybe we can and then stop Vladimir Putin's waiver, and we should be providing our Western European allies with all the energy that they need.
+Maybe we can then stop Vladimir Putin's waiver, and we should be providing our Western European allies with all the energy that they need.

 Where do you think most of the inflation is coming from?

-High cost, they're all associated with energy.
+They're all associated with energy.

 It's the single best thing he'd ever do for the economy.

-Now, the gold standard is according to the Democrats, that would be the Congressional Budget Office.
+Now, the gold standard is, according to the Democrats, that would be the Congressional Budget Office.

 That's on the $1.75 trillion.

-And anyway, they issued a statement after the CBO committed to providing an extended 10-year analysis of the provisions in the reckless new Green Deal Socialism bill.
+And anyway, they issued a statement after the CBO committed to providing an extended 10-year analysis of the provisions in the reckless New Green Deal Socialism Bill.

 Well, we already know the answer.

-But anyway, when the analysis was applied by the Penn Wharton, now we're talking about Wharton Business School, you pen.
+But anyway, when the analysis was applied by the Penn Wharton, now we're talking about Wharton Business School, UPenn, talking about, you know, an Ivy League education here.

 These people are a lot of things.